 However, comparing the costs of insurance packages is only the first step in finding the right fleet vehicle insurance for your business.
-Other key things to keep in mind include the quality of service, the amount and type of coverage that’s provided and so on.
+Other key things to keep in mind include the quality of service and the amount and type of coverage that’s provided.

 Remember: you’ll be working with this insurance provider for an extended period of time, so you want to make sure they’re a good fit for your company in every way.

-This article will break down the different types of fleet vehicle insurance, the pros and cons of each, how to apply for fleet insurance and what to prepare for your application.
+This article will break down the different types of fleet vehicle insurance, how to apply for fleet insurance and what to prepare for your application, and how to save money when it comes to insurance costs.

 There are three primary types of fleet vehicle insurance: third-party, third-party fire and theft, and fully comprehensive.
 Here’s an overview of each type of insurance and the benefits of each.